Gussak/ArxLaetansMod/README.md

 # __LICENSES__

-The licenses are inside each compressed package.
+The licenses are inside each folder and are related to all files there.

 ___